biojava/biojava.github.io/_wikis/BioJava:Download_1.8.md

 BioJava 1.8 has been released on December 28th, 2010.

-BioJava 1.8.2 has been released on March 22th, 2012.
+BioJava 1.8.1 has been released on February 13th, 2011.

 Support libraries
 -----------------